IF YOU WANT TO AVOID DENTAL PROBLEMS OR WANT TO CARE FOR YOUR NEWLY-REFRESHED SMILE, PREVENTATIVE DENTAL CARE IS YOUR

 Although it can take some time to learn to floss efficiently and effectively, it should be considered an essential part of your daily oral hygiene routine.
 Perseverance is the key to successful oral hygiene.

 A healthy diet is equally important for your oral health as it is for your general health.

 Foods and drinks that contain starches and sugars react with the naturally occurring bacteria in your mouth, creating acids that attack your tooth enamel, causing decay and cavities.

-It is not the quantity but the frequency you consume these foods and drinks that causes the most damage.
+It is not the quantity but the frequency you consume these foods and drinks that cause the most damage.

 Your saliva contains natural antibacterial properties and neutralises mouth acids.
 However, regularly snacking and sipping on sweetened and acidic drinks throughout the day exposes your teeth and gums to a constant presence of decay-causing acids, making it impossible for your saliva to neutralise completely.

 - Fresh crunchy fruits such as apples and pears

 The ideal time to consume sweet foods and drinks is at regular meal times, so you limit their exposure to your tooth enamel.
 It is also advised to rinse your mouth with water after eating.
 Chewing sugar-free gum will increase saliva production and can help dislodge food particles from between your teeth.